BlockEncoding.from_lcu#

 \[O = \sum_{i=0}^{M-1} \alpha_i U_i\]

-The block encoding unitary is constructed via the LCU protocol:
+The block encoding unitary is constructed via the LCU protocol.
+If all coefficients are real and non-negative, the block encoding unitary can be expressed as

 \[U = \text{PREP} \cdot \text{SEL} \cdot \text{PREP}^{\dagger}\]